 Impact on Communication

 Keyboard symbols have profoundly impacted how we communicate in the digital age.
-They allow us to express complex ideas, emotions, and nuances in written form.
+They give us the ability to express complex ideas, emotions, and nuances in written form.
 Emoticons and emojis, for example, use symbols to convey facial expressions and emotions in online conversations.
 Mathematical symbols enable us to write equations and formulas in scientific papers and technical documentation.
 The proper use of punctuation marks ensures clarity and coherence in written communication.

 Trends and Latest Developments